 Neurofibromatosis Type 1 (NF1) accounts for some 90% of neurofibromatosis cases.
 It is also called Von Recklinghausen disease.
 Yearly medical exams and eye exams are recommended.

 The neurofibromatoses are a part of a group of conditions known as neurocutaneous disorders that affect the skin and the nervous system. (“Neuro” refers to nerves and “cutaneous” refers to skin.)

-These types of disorders are caused by abnormal cell multiplication, which results in the formation of tumors all over the body.
-In particular, these tumors can grow on nerves, causing problems with the skin, bones, eyes, and elsewhere.
+These types of disorders are caused by abnormal increases in cell growth.
+This results in the formation of tumors all over the body.
+In particular, these tumors can grow on nerves, causing problems with the skin, bones, eyes and elsewhere.

 Neurofibromatosis also can be caused by spontaneous mutation (change) in up to 50% of cases.
 Once the change in genes happens, it can be passed on to the next generation.

 Common signs and symptoms of NF1 include:

 There may be other complications associated with NF1, including vascular (blood vessel) conditions that affect the central and peripheral nervous systems.
 One condition in particular is one that involves arterial narrowing called Moyamoya disease.